mklabs/play-mods/play-boilerplate-testapp/README.markdown

 * Determine where and how users could customize their layout (now the layout folder has built-in dom markup with header, div#main and footer, might need to restrict this to play! apps views which then are decorated with boilerplate's layout).
 * Build a set of command line utility to provide the ability to overidde and customize the layout (like it could be done with the crud module and play crud:ov -template)
 * Brings to module's scope the full QUnit hooked up test suite (and how it may integrate itself with play testing)
+* See how to bring boilerplate's server configuration Play! apps context.